Call: (251) 974-5055 for departure times & reservations or reach us by

-Dolphin Report: 2015, March: I have been seeing them in my boat basin near my backyard dock.
-It's calving season.
-We saw a baby (calf) dolphin already on a recent cruise.
+Dolphin Report: 2016, Jan.: I have been seeing them in my boat basin near my backyard dock.
+We usually see dolphin all year long.
 Our favorite dolphin, Mr.Friendly, was identified by me when he showed up on March 23th.
 2015.
 I had not seen him since August 2014.
 We estimate his age 50 + years old.
 It's always a great beginning of the year to know he is still alive.

 I wish I could say we see dolphin on every trip, however it just doesn't go that way.
 We don't spend our whole trip tracking down these great creatures....We just hope they'll show themselves along the way.
 When they do....it's a great show! .